Four Guns to the Border: Plot

 In 1881, a gang of four bandits have their eye on robbing the bank of Cholla, Arizona.
-Although several previous attempts by bank robbers have ended in the town cemetery, Cully, the leader, has a plan.
+Although several attempts have ended in the town cemetery for previous bank robbers, Cully, the leader, has a plan.

 On the run from their latest dud scheme they tangle with Simon Bhumer and his appealing daughter Lolly.
 Dutch, one of Cully's gang, recognises Simon as a former gunslinger.
-Now settled down he is protective father to his motherless daughter just returning from school in Kansas.
+Now settled down, he is a protective father to his motherless daughter who is just returning from school in Kansas.
 Young, uninhibited and inexperienced around men Lolly regularly ends rolling around on the ground, tearing her clothing, and getting soaked with water, but she shoots well with a rifle.

 The gang move on to their friend and conspirator Greasy's La Tienda general store out in the sticks, and wait for him to turn up from scouting out the town.
 Later, Simon and Lolly catch up with them there after renegade Apache smoke signals are seen in the hills.
 In a change to the usual horseplay Lolly becomes a source of attraction for the gang members and indulged with gifts until her father steps in.
-Cully and Lolly hated each other at first meet, but now each senses something good in the other.
+Cully and Lolly hated each other at first meeting, but now each senses something good in the other.
 Restless at night they experience an instinctive attraction during a desert rainstorm.
 The group separate, Simon and Lolly towards their farm at Shadow Valley a few miles from the Mexican border, the gang to the bank robbery.
 Lolly is overwhelmed by a great urge to return to Cully.